Frequently Asked Questions

 print(doc.FileFormat) # e.g. FileFormat.OneNote2010Can I export OneNote documents to PDF?

 Yes.
-Pass SaveFormat.Pdf as the second argument to Document.Save():
+Pass SaveFormat.Pdf as the second argument to Document.Save().
+The example below exports a loaded OneNote document to a PDF file:

 from aspose.note import Document, SaveFormat